 I provide a basic template in this post that can easily be altered to make a variety of animals.
 Make the pattern larger or smaller, and add accessories and details to help create different animals.

 This activity requires few materials - you'll need some cardboard and scissors, and whatever basic craft supplies you have on hand to complete the characters.

-Follow the three simple steps shown in the photo collage above.
+The basic steps are shown in the photo collage above.

 1. Make a body for the horse with a piece of cardboard 3 x 5 in.
 (7.5 x 12.5 cm).

 2. Cut out a piece of the body on either side to form the legs.
-The cut-out legs in the photo measure .5 x 1.5 in.
+The legs created in the photo measure .5 x 1.5 in.
 (1.25 x 4 cm).

-3. Snip partway into the neck and the body to join them together.
+4. Snip partway into the neck and then partway into the top portion of the body.
+Slide the head into the body to join them together.

-6. Add a bit of burlap fringe to the head for a mane.
+6. Glue a few strands of burlap fringe to the head for a mane.